Understanding Anomalous Magnetothermal Transport via Disentangling Shear and Compression Phonons

-\textit{Summary and discussion -} We develop a microscopic theory of heat transport in which spins are coupled to a phonon bath under a temperature gradient with an applied magnetic field, uncovering a fundamental phonon polarization-selection mechanism.
+\textbf{ Discussions} We develop a microscopic theory of heat transport in which spins are coupled to a phonon bath under a temperature gradient with an applied magnetic field, uncovering a fundamental phonon polarization-selection mechanism.
 In the strong spin-orbit-coupled limit, we show that distinct acoustic phonon modes couple selectively to specific spin components.
 Using the Landauer formalism and exact diagonalization, we find that while both compression and shear modes contribute to the heat transfer in weakly-ordered or frustrated phases in low-field regime, the high-field polarized phase exhibits a significant suppression of the longitudinal channel, leaving the transverse shear modes to dominate the heat current.
-This mechanism yields a nonmonotonic peak-dip-peak field dependence of the heat current.
+This mode-selective mechanism, enhanced by the combined contributions of the compression and shear modes, gives rise to the nonmonotonic peak-dip-peak field dependence of the heat current.

 Our framework offers a new perspective on the field dependence of thermal conductivity in spin–orbit-coupled magnets.
 We show that nonmonotonic field responses can arise from the interplay between the mode-selective spin fluctuations and the underlying magnetic phases, providing an alternative explanation for anomalous transport.
 The symmetry constraints further imply highly anisotropic spin–phonon interactions, suggesting angle-dependent thermal conductivity and extensions to higher-dimensional spin models as promising directions for future work.